 Common Name: White Avens

-Geum canadense is a Perennial up to 0.80 metres tall.
+Geum canadense is a perennial plant that can grow up to 0.80 metres tall.

 Eastern N. America - Nova Scotia to Ontario, Georgia, Minnesota and Kansas.